There is an unfortunate situation that I hope you never find yourself in as an online course creator, and that is to create a course that no one buys.

 A word of caution with this approach:

-If you sell your course before you create it, be prepared to actually create it in the time frame that you promised your customers.
+If you sell your online course before you create it, be prepared to actually create it in the time frame that you promised your customers.
 If you don’t give them what was promised, it won’t take long for the complaints and refund requests to start pouring in.
 Overall, this is not a great situation to be in.
 A couple of negative reviews about you online can really damage your reputation and make people less likely to buy anything from you in the future.

 “Before there was anything there, it was $297 for lifetime membership.
 I wanted to validate the idea plus let my long term followers get in at a reduced rate.
 I also knew that by the time I launched it, the associated Facebook group would already be thriving.
 Having real time clients while I built it also enabled be to create what they needed, not just what I thought they needed.”